EU Entrepreneurs Push for New Corporate Structure to Boost Competitiveness

 The implications of this initiative extend beyond the startup ecosystem.
 With Brexit looming, questions arise about potential UK alignment with EU Inc. Campaigners stress that this move is crucial for Europe to maintain its competitive edge in the global market.

-As the movement gains momentum, EU Inc supporters remain optimistic about the future, seeing this as a pivotal moment for European innovation and economic growth.
+As the movement gains momentum, EU Inc. supporters remain optimistic about the future, seeing this as a pivotal moment for European innovation and economic growth.
 The coming months will be critical in determining whether this ambitious vision for a unified European corporate structure will become a reality.